motifmarkets/motif-core/etc/motif-core.api.md

     String = 0,
     // (undocumented)
     StringArray = 1
 }

+// Warning: (ae-missing-release-tag) "FieldHasValueScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class FieldHasValueScanCriteriaNode extends FieldBooleanScanCriteriaNode {
+    // (undocumented)
+    typeId: ScanCriteriaNodeTypeId.FieldHasValue;
+}

 // Warning: (ae-missing-release-tag) "firstDataItemId" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)